ncx-co/woodchuck/docs/protocol.md

 * name - what the field is called.
 Special things happen if this is one of the reserved keywords
   * a string
+* displayName - if present it will be used instead of name for display purposes
+  * a string
 * required
   * true/false
 * type - what sort of data this is